Kuingsmile/PicList-Core/README.md

   - Set watermark and compress parameters through `picgo set buildin watermark` and `picgo set buildin compress` under CLI command
   - Image processing is beforeTransform, which does not conflict with any plugin
 - Add support for advanced rename, you can set the rename rule through `picgo set buildin rename` under the CLI command
-- Add new built-in picbed: WebDAV, SFTP, Local path
+- Add new built-in picbed: WebDAV, SFTP, Local path, AWS S3
 - Adds support for imgur account uploads
 - Built-in server just like PicList-Desktop server, you can use `picgo-server` to start the server
 - Fix several bugs of PicGo-Core